heyjva/support/src/cloud/remote-ui/remote-ui-security-aspects.md

 ---
 zendesk:
   article_id: 26508882007581
-  name: Remote UI - Security aspects
+  name: Remote Access - Security aspects
   position: 8
   labels: cloud
 ---

 Making a secure solution is a challenge.
 In this section, we want to discuss the things we do to improve security, what weaknesses there are in our approach, and how we plan to solve them.